ftrackhq/ftrack-connect-maya-publish/doc/overview.rst

 The current iteration of the
-:term:`ftrack Connect integrations <ftrack Connect package>` has been with us for a few years nand now is the time to make a bigger overhaul of the tools.
+:term:`ftrack Connect integrations <ftrack Connect package>` has been with us for a few years and now is the time to make a bigger overhaul of the tools.

 Our goal is to refresh the integrations overall, starting with the publishing dialog.
 Future iterations will provide better Import and Asset switching, as